 Now it starts making sense.
 As Organisation Design Specialists, we need to build the framework in which the Organisation can prosper.
 The challenge in the new VUCA world is that this means starting by architecting the place of our Organisation within the ecosystem, then planning the required capabilities, then building the org based on culture and collaboration.

 This does not mean that Organisation Design “just happens”.
 We still need to be intentionally designing organisations, and many tools are useful for this purpose.
 I’ve already covered, for example, the importance of thinking of Operational Governance as a basis for having well-functioning organisations.
 We can experiment with the manager-less organisational model, but a framework of accountability is still required.
 This is the grand lesson traceable in Yes to the Mess by Frank J. Barrett.
 As he illustrates the parallel between Jazz Improvisation and how teams work, he defines the idea of improvising within a framework very accurately.

 I will dedicate more time in the coming future on precisely this: building a toolkit of practical, replicable elements that we can use to achieve good Design.
+The toolkit is starting to take form.
 Design Thinking will be the critical skill that we need to adopt, which also means using the interaction with all our stakeholders as the basis of the process.